 Further, the amounts of both T4 and T3 can vary in every batch of desiccated thyroid, making it harder to keep blood levels right. (!!!!!)
 Bingo: this is exactly what was happening to me.
 The strengths can vary from batch to batch even if the dose is listed as the same dose.
 And many NDTs have been recalled over the years such reasons.
 Government health groups consider NDTs “high risk” for people age 65+, and Medicare doesn’t cover them due to higher risk for dangerous, off-beat heart rhythms in older people who may have heart problems. (source) This is why many conventional doctors are reluctant to prescribe NDT today.

 I cannot tell you how frustrating it was to get my prescription refilled and have it be different than it was last month for whatever reason: sometimes there was a shortage of the med I was taking (happened frequently with WP thyroid), sometimes they used a different NDT preparation, and sometimes the strength was too weak or too strong (happened a lot with Nature-Throid, which was eventually recalled in 2020 for sub-potency).
 Read more about that here.
+This article discusses the mass recalls of NDTs in 2020.
+Really not OK.

 EDIT: a week after I published this post, I received a letter (below) from RLC labs, the manufacturer of Nature-Throid and WP Thyroid stating they recalled all batches of WP and Nature-Throid for the past year (!!!) due to potency issues.
 Wonder how many times this has happened now.
 Anyone want to start a class action suit?